sighBRG/Dynamic-webapplication-newton/README.md

 - Texture: three-dimensional, modern and elaborate.
 - Space: space between elements.
 This gives users room to focus on reading whilst inline with the minimalistic theme.
 - Typography: \
-           - Titles: Didot\
+           - Titles: Didot \
-           - Content: Courier New \
+           - Content: Liberation Mono \
-           - Navigation Bar: Times New Roman \
+           - Navigation Bar: Didot \
 Reason behind the chosen fonts is to install confidence and trust.
 ## Getting Started
 ### Install